osmandapp/web/main/docs/user/search/search-poi.md

 *All POI types in OsmAnd you can find here:* [gitHub link](https://github.com/osmandapp/OsmAnd-resources/blob/dd575efb5aa4ec7e359bb50e8dc6de7c358ff258/poi/poi_types.xml).

 - **Point of Interest (POI) search:**
-    - Allows you to search for nearby or specific categories of points of interest (POI) such as restaurants, hotels, gas stations, stores, and other.
+    - Allows you to search for nearby or specific categories of points of interest (POI) such as restaurants, hotels, gas stations, stores, and others.

-    - Filters and sorting results by category, distance or rating are possible.
+    - Filters and sorting results by category, distance, or rating are possible.

-    - Search results show the location of the POI, its contact information, ratings and reviews.
+    - Search results show the location of the POI, its contact information, ratings, and reviews.

 - **Search POIs by category directly on the map**:
     - You need to select the required categories from the [**list**](../map/point-layers-on-map.md#points-of-interest-poi) in *Configure map → Show POI overlay...* and search by icons in the expected location.

-    - (*Android only*) You can start searching for POIs in *Menu → Search → Categories*.
+    - *Android*: You can start searching for POIs in *Menu → Search → Categories*.

 - **Brand search:**
-    - When entering a business venue or brand name (such as Audi, Starbucks, Aldi), the list of search results is ordered with priority by POI name and sorted by distance from the corresponding location.
+    - When entering a business venue or brand name (such as Audi, Starbucks, or Aldi), the list of search results is ordered with priority by POI name and sorted by distance from the corresponding location.

     - This type of search is convenient to use if a retail outlet specializes in selling goods or services of one brand or if the brand itself is better known and more recognizable than the name or category of the POI.